Updated: Dec 29, 2022

 Whether you are an employer or an employee in California, you need to know the basics of COVID-19 employment laws.
 If you know them already, then as an employer, you should do more to take care of your employees.
-If you're an employee, it's best that you know which benefits you're supposed to receive, which laws protects you from the pandemic, and that you have every right to take it up to labor attorney if need be.
+If you're an employee, you should know which benefits you're supposed to receive, which laws protect you from the pandemic, and that you have every right to take it up with labor attorney if necessary.

 California Governor Gavin Newsom signed new COVID-19-related labor laws:

-Create a presumption that COVID-19-related illnesses or deaths are covered injuries for workers' compensation purposes under some circumstances.
+Create a presumption that injuries cover COVID-19-related illnesses or deaths for workers' compensation purposes under some circumstances.

 Mandate that employers with 500 or more employees provide up to 80 hours of COVID-19-related supplemental paid sick leave to their California employees.